 In S.A.
 21-15, a total of $230.3 million is appropriated in FY 2022 and $243.9 million in FY 2023 to support PILOT grants.
 Pursuant to section 448(a)(2) of P.A.
 21-2, J.S.S., the balance of Tiered PILOT grants payable after General Fund appropriations are exhausted will be funded by MRSA.
 Such additional Tiered PILOT funding from MRSA is anticipated to total $81.9 million in FY 2022 and $68.3 million in FY 2023.

-Grantees receive PILOT payments on or before September 30.
+Grantees receive TIERED PILOT payments on or before May 30th.

 Statutory References: Connecticut General Statutes (CGS): Sections 12-19a, 12-19b and 12-19c.